Revolución Libertadora

 The Revolución Libertadora (/es/; Liberating Revolution) as it named itself, was the civic-military dictatorship that ruled the Argentine Republic after overthrowing President Juan Domingo Perón, shutting down the National Congress, removing members of the Supreme Court, as well as provincial, municipal, and university authorities, and placing the entire Judiciary under commission.
 This occurred through a coup d'état on 16 September 1955.

+Uruguay, led by Luis Batlle Berres, received 90 aviators involved in the May Square Bombings, and provided the anti-peronist military with logistical supply, radio broadcast relays and port access for warships.
+Western powers were not involved in the coup, but they saw its outcome as a major Cold War victory against Latin American non-alignment and helped stabilize the new regime.
+The Eisenhower administration provided financial loans and intelligence coordination to combat instability.
+British diplomats welcomed the new government as an ideal opportunity to reopen Argentine markets, tie Argentina with Western security and dismantle Perón’s pragmatic trade agreements with the Communist bloc.
+West Germany's intelligence agencies such as the Bundesnachrichtendienst collaborated with the post-coup Argentine apparatus and financed anti-communist propaganda.

 After two years the dictatorship organized conditional elections, which transferred power on 1 May 1958 to a constitutional government led by the Radical Arturo Frondizi, who in turn would also be overthrown by another military-led coup d'état in 1962.